KernelOverseer/darkly-websec/08-XSS_FEEDBACK/Ressources/writeup.md

 ## 8- XSS FEEDBACK
 ### How to reproduce :
 We see on the feedback page that name and comment that you submit will be displayed.
-So we think about imbedding javascript code, in the message so it will be executed whenever someone opens that page. so we send `<body onload="alert(1)"/>a` in the comment field and we get our flag.
+So we think about embedding javascript code, in the message so it will be executed whenever someone opens that page. so we send `<body onload="alert(1)"/>a` in the comment field and we get our flag.